TriplyDB/Documentation/docs/triply-etl/cli/index.md

 npx etl --head 10
 ```

-The above commands run the ETL for the first record (if one is available) and for the first 10 records (if these are available).
+These commands run the ETL for the first record (if one is available) and for the first 10 records (if these are available).

-### Specify a range of records
+## Specify a range of records

 When developing a pipeline over a large source data collection, it is often standard practice to use the first 10 or 100 records most of the time.